-Note: The reservoir weigher should be no higher than 183 cm (72 in.) from the floor.
+Note: The reservoir weigher should be no higher than 72 in.
+(183 cm) from the floor.

-- 2. Close the slide clamp on the reservoir drain port.
-Do not load the A&A line at this time.
-Leave the port capped until ready to use. - 3.
+- Close the slide clamp on the reservoir drain port. - 3.
 If using the Cell Saver Elite internal suction, connect the filtered vacuum line to both the vacuum port on the back of the device and to the vacuum inlet port on the reservoir. - 4.
 If using external suction, connect the external vacuum to the vacuum inlet port on the reservoir.